Introduction

 Pairing and Launching the Ethereum App on the Nano X

-When pairing, the pairing code will be displayed on your Ledger Nano X to confirm.
+The pairing code displayed on your Ledger Nano X needs to be confirmed.

 Fig. 13: Confirm the pairing